BrentGrammer/Pic_Searcher_App/README.md

 - Working Delete Icon Buttons in the gallery and search results page.
 - Added required attribute to file upload input to protect against empty db entries.
 - Styled the Gallery page with Flexbox layout in CSS and Font Awesome icons from Bootstrap.
-- Added search functionality where the description and name fields are queried with standard WHERE/LIKE statements in searchinput.php
 - Added update description functionality the user can now update the description gallery.php and updatepic.php and it is updated in the database.
 - Refactoring with some of the query code blocks into functions (put in functions.php) to clean up code format
 - User description successfully inserted into alt attribute of image in the anchor column of 'pics' table on the database